SINTEF/rusty-chunkenc/docs/blog-post.md

 The number of significant bits is encoded on 6 bits, allowing between 0 and 63 significant bits.
 However, Prometheus works with 64 bits numbers.
 One solution would have been to use 7 bits to encode 64, too, but instead, a trick was used: 64 significant bits are serialised as 0.
 It is confusing but fine because an XOR difference with 0 significant bits would be serialised as "no differences" so the 0 value is reused.
 Here, nothing is wasted.

-The smallest `varbit_xor` is 1 bit long, and the biggest is 72 bits long.

 ### Prometheus Disk Format

 Prometheus starts its files with `0x85BD40DD`.
 It's a number used to identify the format of the file.
 People call it a magic number, but I'm not sure it's magical.